Humane Law Enforcement

 Many of the animals that we see are victims of cruelty and neglect.
 Crimes against animals are illegal, and our Animal Control Officers work with local police, city attorneys, and district attorneys to ensure perpetrators are prosecuted.
 If you suspect someone of being cruel to an animal, please call us at (408) 764-0344.

 Anyone can report abuse (or even suspected abuse) to SVACA 24-hours-a-day.
 You don't need to leave your name, just tell us where the animal is and what the problem is.
 We will send someone to investigate.
 By law, animal owners in the State of California need to provide their animals with proper food, fresh water, shelter from the elements, adequate and clean space, and veterinary care when needed.
 If you know of an animal who is being denied these, please call us.
-We also encourage callers to compete a witness statement so that we can thoroughly investigate your complaint.
+We also encourage callers to compete an Animal Complaint Form so we can thoroughly investigate your complaint.

 If you know of an animal in trouble please call us at (408) 764-0344.

 SVACA's Humane Law Enforcement program responds to over 600 complaints of animal cruelty and neglect every year.
 Calls range from investigating cases of animals beaten to death to educating owners on ways to provide basic care for their animals.
 Some examples of our cases follow.

 In Santa Clara, SVACA was called to collect a stray dog was reported to be in poor condition.
 The dog was missing patches of fur and had severe mats over her entire body.
 The fur on her hind end was stained and smelled like urine.
 Her skin was irritated and she was flea invested.
 She had an eye condition that caused her to have greenish colored discharge and had heavy tartar on all her teeth.